 The series begins with the Ingalls family arriving in Walnut Grove and building their house on the banks of Plum Creek.
 For the next eight seasons, the series would follow the various adventures of the Ingalls family and the other townspeople in Walnut Grove.

-Beyond the Prairie: The True Story of Laura Ingalls Wilder was a two-part television film series made by CBS based on the later books in the Little House series, The Long Winter to The First Four Years.
-Laura and her family are living in DeSmet, South Dakota, where she meets Almanzo Wilder who she will eventually marry.
+Beyond the Prairie: The True Story of Laura Ingalls Wilder was a two-part television film series made by CBS based on the later books in the Little House series when Laura and her family are living in DeSmet, South Dakota, where she meets Almanzo Wilder.

 Laura Ingalls Wilder’s Little House on the Prairie (2005)